usamawajid23/usamawajid23/README.md

 - 📦 Gradle
 - 🧱 Modular Architecture

-## ✍️ Blog & Writing
+> ### ✍️ Blog & Writing

-Besides coding, I write about Android development — performance, architecture, tips & tricks, and solutions for real-world problems.
+> Besides coding, I write about Android development — performance, architecture, tips & tricks, and real-world solutions.
+>

-You will soon find my articles on my website at:
+> You will soon find my articles on my website:

-➡️ usamawajid.dev (coming soon)
+> **➡️ usamawajid.dev (coming soon)**
+>

-**Topics I write about:**
+> **Topics I write about:**

-“Improving ExoPlayer Performance in Modern Android Apps”
+> - “Improving ExoPlayer Performance in Modern Android Apps”

-“MVVM vs MVI — Which Architecture Should You Pick?”
+> - “MVVM vs MVI — Which Architecture Should You Pick?”

-“Building Scalable Android Apps Using Modular Architecture”
+> - “Building Scalable Android Apps Using Modular Architecture”

-“Jetpack Compose vs XML — When to Use What?”
+> - “Jetpack Compose vs XML — When to Use What?”

-“How to Optimize API Calls With Kotlin Coroutines”
+> - “How to Optimize API Calls With Kotlin Coroutines”

 ## 🌐 Connect with me